rbaxter1/redis-hackathon-2021/readme.md

 	expo start

-After running `expo start` you will be presented with the following choices:
+After running `expo start`, you are presented with the following options:

 ![](expo_start.png)

- In the command window type `w` to open the mobile application in your default web browser.
+ In the command window, type `w` to open the mobile application in your default web browser.

 > **Tip**: When running in the browser, you can to see debugger output from the React Native app by opening your browser's developer tools window ([Firefox](https://developer.mozilla.org/en-US/docs/Tools) | [Chrome](https://developer.chrome.com/docs/devtools/open/))